Build a to-do list app with Vue.js and Laravel

 Create our state

 Vuex state is a single object that contains all our application data.
-So let’s create ../resources/js/store/state.js
+So let’s create ../resources/js/store/state.js and paste this code inside:

 let state = {